TypeStrong/ts-node/development-docs/test-style-guide.md

 ### Function args

 Plain functions w/many options should accept a single option-bag.
 Should also have `setOptions` method to overlay additional options, and `getOptions` to inspect.
+*At time of writing, I have not implemented `setOptions` nor `getOptions`*

 Never destructure `t`
 Never destructure `test`